 Leading organizations are adopting SaaS management because they understand it’s a powerful, proven way to cut unnecessary costs and risk.

-But today, the average organization maintains a whopping 651 applications.
+But today, the average organization maintains 291 applications.
 If you spent your time manually managing each of these applications, you wouldn’t have time for more strategic initiatives.